-And for e-liquids made of natural flavors, even if it is free of enhancers and preservatives, the presence and content of particular compounds shall to be closely watched.
-If I take the example of a common molecule called pulegone, that is the major monoterpene component of many natural varieties of mint, its natural metabolic oxidation metabolism produces a hepatotoxin called menthofuran.
+And for e-liquids made of natural flavors, even if they are free of enhancers and preservatives, the presence and content of particular compounds shall be closely watched.
+If I take the example of a very common molecule called pulegone, that is the major mono-terpene component of many natural varieties of mint, its natural metabolic oxidation metabolism produces a hepatotoxin called menthofuran.

 Are there some flavors to discard, whether natural or artificial, when choosing an e-liquid?

 Yes, indeed.
 One must keep in mind that the respiratory system is not equipped with as powerful enzymes and metabolic detoxification pathways as those present in the digestive system.
 Therefore, food flavorings intended for ingestion may exhibit higher toxicity upon inhalation.